Simple examples for sending emails from JavaMail API

 Send Emails

-To Send Email, you will need an SMTP server.
-In case you don't have an SMTP server, you can install one or just use some SMTP service providers like Pepipost.
+To send email, you will need an SMTP server.
+If you don't have an SMTP server, you can install one.

-Here, are few helpful tutorials in case you want to install the SMTP server on your machine:
+Here are a few tutorials to help you install an SMTP server on your machine:

 Sample Code to Send Email Using SMTP